lab-cosmo/chemiscope/docs/src/manual/input.rst

 structural representations or reduced-dimensionality features, using its command-line interface.
 To generate these quantities, external packages like `scikit-matter`_ or `ASAP`_ can be used.
-The ASAP package, for instance, can produce directly output in Chemiscope-compatible format.
+The ASAP package, for instance, can produce directly output in chemiscope-compatible format.

-Alternatively, Chemiscope's :ref:` :py:func:chemiscope.explore <_explore-example>`
+Alternatively, chemiscope's :ref:` :py:func:chemiscope.explore <_explore-example>`
 function can automatically compute representations and perform dimensionality reduction using the default `featurizer <https://arxiv.org/abs/2506.19674>`_ to project structures into the PET-MAD low-dimensional latent space.
 Custom featurization is also supported